nickft/tma-label-manager/README.md

 ## Deploying <a name="deployment"></a>

 If you visit the label-manager/config directory you will notice a .env.example file.
 Create a copy of this file and name it ".env".
 This file contains the **Client ID**, **Client Token** for twitch developer api.
 This will allow us to query the Twitch server in order to get the current streaming channels.
-Alexis has created a twitch account called "tma-project" and will provide you the credentials in order to fill in these two parameters in the .env file.
+Before running the application it is important that you creat a twitch account and register a new application.
+For instructions on how to register an application on Twitch Developpers Console visit [here](https://dev.twitch.tv/docs/api/).
+Once you have registered the application copy the Client ID and Client Token values and put it in the .env file.

 Finally, there is the **Database Url** parameter.
 This contains the information on how django application connects to the database.
 You need to replace it with the following link: